jadepgit/REFPROP-cmake/README.md

 Why you should use this build system:

-* The windows-style mixed-case symbols are export on all platforms (for instance there is **ALWAYS** a ``SETUPdll`` symbol, which means you can write a clean cross-platform interface).
+* The windows-style mixed-case symbols are exported on all platforms (for instance there is **ALWAYS** a ``SETUPdll`` symbol, which means you can write a clean cross-platform interface).
 This magic is achieved with export aliases.
 * You can easily point the repo at a different version of the REFPROP sources, allowing for building/testing several versions of REFPROP in parallel

 Brought to you by Ian Bell, NIST, ian.bell@nist.gov